testdouble/testdouble.js/README.md

 The above will verify that `save` was called with the two specified arguments.
-If the verification fails (say it passed `'010100'` instead), testdouble.js will throw a nice long error message to explain how the test double function was actually called, so that you can spot the error.
+If the verification fails (say it passed `'010100'` instead), testdouble.js will throw a nice long error message to explain how the test double function was actually called, hopefully helping you spot the error.

 Just like with `td.when()`, more complex cases can be covered with [argument matchers](/docs/6-verifying-invocations.md#relaxing-verifications-with-argument-matchers)